 Critically, we show that this combined laser/video-tracking system can be used to: (1) continuously track solitary fish, (2) record positional information of fish in schools, and (3) deliver both visible and non-visible (IR) startle stimuli with high spatiotemporal precision.
 Among its many potential applications, this system will enable future work querying the timing and developmental trajectory of collective behavior in zebrafish.

-were performed on 8 days post-fertilization (dpf) wild-type (AB strain)
+All studies were performed on 8 days post-fertilization (dpf) wild-type (AB strain) zebrafish.

 All experiments were performed on freely swimming zebrafish larvae.
 The test consisted of two 3-minute periods: a “habituation” phase and a “light on/off” phase.
 During the habituation phase, both control and experimental larvae were allowed to habituate to a novel, dark chamber.
 During the light on/off phase, experimental fish were continuously illuminated with a green (~488 nm) laser pointer, while control fish were allowed to continue swimming in the absence of illumination.